-Full-time Outside Auditor Yutaka Fujitana has an extensive experience on business management gained through his service in a financial institute and auditing firm.
+Full-time Outside Auditor Kazuaki Tanaka has extensive business experience gained as a manager in a major general trading company, including new project development and overseas sales.Outside Auditor Yutaka Fujitana has an extensive experience on business management gained through his service in a financial institute and auditing firm.
 Outside Auditor Cees Vellekoop has an extensive experience on legal affairs gained through his service as attorney-in-law in Britain and the Netherland (both certificates have been relinquished).
-Outside Auditor Kenichiro Okamura has an extensive experience on financials and accounting gained through his service as an Certified Public Accountant in both Japan and in the U.S. Outside Auditor Kazuro Kawamata has an extensive experience on business management gained through his service in a financial institution.
+Outside Auditor Kenichiro Okamura has an extensive experience on financials and accounting gained through his service as an Certified Public Accountant in both Japan and in the U.S.